pyenv/pyenv-virtualenv/README.md

 # pyenv-virtualenv (a.k.a. [python-virtualenv](https://github.com/yyuu/python-virtualenv))

-pyenv-virtualenv is a [pyenv](https://github.com/yyuu/pyenv) plugin that provides an `pyenv virtualenv` command to create virtualenv for Python on UNIX-like systems.
+pyenv-virtualenv is a [pyenv](https://github.com/yyuu/pyenv) plugin that provides a `pyenv virtualenv` command to create virtualenv for Python on UNIX-like systems.

 (NOTICE: If you are an existing user of [virtualenvwrapper](http://pypi.python.org/pypi/virtualenvwrapper)